avine/bem-flex-grid/README.md

 <link rel="stylesheet" href="https://unpkg.com/bem-flex-grid/dist/bem-flex-grid-class.css">
 ```

-Here's a simple grid in the vertical direction (column) that fits to the viewport using the class syntax:
+Here's a simple grid in the vertical direction (column) that fits to the viewport and uses the class syntax:

 ```html
 <!DOCTYPE html>